FlippedAle/2020_5DI_Team1_DOnofrio/Docs/srs.md

 ### 1.1 Overview

 The **OnGo** is an application that provides you access to all the files stored on your personal computer from _any device_ you want.

+This document provides informations on the requirements for the OnGo

 ### 1.2 Goals and Objectives